-- C.8 All assessors and internal verifiers must have occupational experience, understanding and any necessary qualifications as specified in the SQA requirements for the qualification.
-Additionally, assessors and verifiers of regulated qualifications must achieve a relevant assessor/verifier qualification within 18 months of starting to practice where no alternative timescale is stated in an assessment strategy.
-Assessors and internal verifiers for regulated conversations must undertake relevant continuing professional development activities, and maintain records of those activities. - C.9 Internal verification in academic partners utilises a standard, three stage process addressing pre-assessment, during assessment and post-assessment requirements.
+- conversations must undertake relevant continuing professional development activities, and maintain records of those activities. - C.9 Internal verification in academic partners utilises a standard, three stage process addressing pre-assessment, during assessment and post-assessment requirements.
 It is managed within a range of academic structures dependent on the organisational structure of each partner.
-This is being developed in a phased way across the university.
-Under the leadership of the HN Operations Committee it is being progressed on a subject network basis for multi-site provision.
+Under the leadership of the HE Operations Manager, with support from programme leaders and quality managers, it is being progressed on a subject network basis for multisite provision.
 Appendix F provides staff with information on the internal verification procedure. - C.10 The assessment of each SQA HN and SVQ unit is allocated to a verification group.
 Each academic partner quality manager provides guidance and support for staff in relation to all partner management aspects of assessment and IV.
 Subject network leaders support SQA network PLs and other staff in IV collaborations within subject networks.
 This aspect is further strengthened through the work of the growing number of network progression boards. - C.11 There is regular review of assessment and internal verification practice across the partnership.
 Further guidance on current practice is developed collaboratively and is disseminated using internal and external feedback and through College events, development days and other subject network activities. - C.12 A log of the outcomes of all external verification (EV) visits (including identification of good practice) is maintained by executive office and is reviewed by Quality Managers, Quality Forum and QAEC.
 The EV reports are regularly updated and are placed on the SQA intranet page alongside an annual summary, so staff can access this valuable resource of current practice, recommendations and development areas.
 This activity, and those in the preceding paragraphs, aim to strengthen best practice in a range of aspects of delivery, assessment and quality assurance. - C.13 At all stages of the assessment process, due consideration is given to the individual needs of the learner as appropriate, taking into account the Equality Act 2010.
 In the interests of fairness to all students, opportunities for re-assessment must be applied consistently across all academic partners.
 University policy, in line with SQA recommendation, states that for summative assessment, if the initial outcome is not successful, normally one re-assessment attempt should be provided.
 There are exceptions to this and the university seeks to address these exceptions through careful consideration of mitigating circumstances in accordance with the university's Mitigating circumstances procedure for SQA programmes.
 Further guidance on re-assessment attempts and other aspects, eg remediation is provided within the SQA SharePoint area. - C.14 Fairness and transparency of process in assessment is important and SQA requires that the assessor, IV and invigilator are responsible for ensuring that there is no potential for a conflict of interest to arise when learners are undertaking an assessment.
 If a potential conflict of interest from the assessor, IV or invigilator is identified; the assessor, IV or invigilator must bring this to the attention of the line manager.
 The line manager will carry out action to neutralize any conflict of interest.
-This could involve changing the arrangements for assessment, IV or invigilation of a learner or group of learners, so that no single member of staff with a personal interest in the outcome of the assessment is solely involved in the assessment, verification or invigilation process.
+This could involve changing the arrangements for assessment, IV or invigilation of a learner or group of learners, so that no single member of staff with a personal interest in the outcome of the assessment is solely involved in the assessment, verification or invigilation process. - C.15 Passing an assessment first time, within a criterion-referenced assessment framework is not a condition of an SQA award and no additional penalty should apply for a re-assessment.